Beuterei/repository-runner/README.md

 -   [ ] rework report system

 -   [ ] rework runner structure.
-I really had a hard time to structure this and i am not totally happy.
+I really had a hard time to structure this and I am not totally happy.
 My first goal now was to provide a MVP and learn from using it.

 <!-- CONTRIBUTING -->